abhishekarya1/Hash-Define-myNotes/content/spring-boot/jpa.md

 // attribute level
 @Id 		// primary key
-@SequenceGenerator @GeneratedValue	// generate a unique number everytime a row is added using sequence
+@SequenceGenerator @GeneratedValue	// generate a unique number everytime or use a sequence
-@Column		// specify name and constraints on a column
+@Column		// specify name and constraints on a column (nullable, unique, updatable, length, etc...)
 @Embedded	// embed another POJO into this entity (will be made into same table's columns)
 @Transient	// ignore the field; field isn't persisted to database
 ```